-- It also comes with Silent Wave Motor, which is ideal for shooting a subject up-close as it significantly supports to achieve a silent and precise autofocus performance.
+- It also comes with Silent Wave Motor, which is ideal for shooting a subject up-close as it significantly supports achieving a silent and precise autofocus performance.

 - Photographers who like to incorporate some bokeh effect in their macro and close=up shops should find comfort with the lens’s rounded nine-blade diaphragm.